IMG_2016

 https://rice.academia.edu/kristacomer.

-In the process of researching and writing the book she has come back to the places she cares about and found new places to love.
-The women of Surfer Girls and The Institute for Women Surfers inspire her to inhabit again a life of the body.
+In the process of researching and writing these books she has come back to the places she cares about and found new places to love.
+The women of Surfer Girls and Feminist Surf Life, the groups making up the The Institute for Women Surfers, inspire her to inhabit again a life of the body.
 Kayaking, swimming . . .
-Pillar Point, Half Moon Bay, the Gulf Coast bayous, Bristol Bay (Porthcawl, Wales), Port Phillip Bay (Frankston, Victoria, Australia). . . . the strategy of returning to waterworlds is working.
+Pillar Point, Half Moon Bay, the Gulf Coast bayous, Bristol Bay (Porthcawl, Wales), Port Phillip Bay (Frankston, Victoria, Australia), Ballina on the Gold Coast (Australia). . . . the strategy of returning to waterworlds is working.

 Contact Professor Comer at kcomer@rice.edu